Alfresco/acs-packaging/README.md

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.

-This project creates the `alfresco-content-repository` docker image and the distribution zip for the Alfresco Content Services product.
-The image extends the `alfresco-enterprise-repo-base` image created in the `alfresco-enterprise-repo` project, in order to add ACS components that are are not directly part of the repository.
-The `alfresco-enterprise-repo` project in turn builds on the `alfresco-community-repo` project.

 # General

 This project is the Enterprise equivalent of the [Community Packaging Project](https://github.com/Alfresco/acs-community-packaging).
 Please ensure that you have the correct agreements in place and access to the Enterprise Maven artifacts.

+This project creates the `alfresco/alfresco-content-repository` and `alfresco/alfresco-share` docker images.
+It also creates and the distribution zips for the Alfresco Content Services product.

+The `alfresco/alfresco-content-repository` image extends the `alfresco-enterprise-repo-base` created by the `alfresco-enterprise-repo` project to add additional ACS components.

+The `alfresco/alfresco-share` image extends the `alfresco-share-base` created by the `alfresco-enterprise-share` project.

 # Build:
 To build the project, including the distribution zip, but not the Docker images, issue the following commands: